-This site is for developers who want to learn how to use Dapper - The micro ORM created by the people behind Stack Overflow.
+This site is for developers who want to learn how to use Dapper - the micro ORM downloaded over 350m times and created by the people behind Stack Overflow.

 What is Dapper?